StudioEtrange/stella/README.md

 ### Linked or Nested Applications

 * If a stella application is launched by another stella application, the second one will automaticly share the stella installation of the first one.
-[Nix only -- TODO stella-link.bat]

 * At launch, a stella application will look for a stella installation according to its stella-link file.
 But if at this location it found a stella application instead, it will look for a stella installation according to the last one.
-[Nix only -- TODO stella-link.bat]

 * There is an API function link_app that could be use to link a stella application to a specific stella installation (by default to the current one)